Charles Atlas: Glacier at Bloomberg SPACE

 The exhibition can be recommended to anyone who is interested in Atlas’ work or other contemporary film pieces.
 It is advisable, if at all possible, to visit while the gallery is relatively quiet as the atmosphere of the piece resonates within an empty or partially filled space, while the presence of a large crowd can prove a distraction.

-Charles Atlas: Glacier is on at the South London Gallery’s Bloomberg SPACE until 30th March 2013.
-For further information please visit here.
+Charles Atlas: Glacier is at the South London Gallery’s Bloomberg SPACE until 30th March 2013.
+For further information visit the gallery’s website here.